flyteorg/flyte/rfc/system/RFC-5659-execution-concurrency.md

 ## 6 Alternatives

 ### Scheduling
-This proposal purposefully uses FIFO scheduling but there is a chance we may want to define other scheduling orders or catch-up policies.
+This proposal purposefully uses FIFO scheduling.
+But this does not preclude defining other scheduling orders or catch-up policies in the future.

 To accomplish this, we can extend the `ConcurrenyPolicy` proto message to encapsulate scheduling behavior